Only 2 out of 10 will read past this line.

-This valuable free content is followed by content that educates folks on the benefits of buying your product or service.
+Follow up this valuable free content with content that educates folks on the benefits of buying your product or service.

 "Conversational copywriting is market writing that doesn't talk AT people, it's market writing that talks WITH people."

-And people like taking part in conversations.
+And people enjoy taking part in conversations.
 The more your marketing pieces acknowledge and encourage, the higher the trust you gain.

 The more that people trust your product information, the more they trust you, the more authority they see.
 The more authority they see, the more they trust your claims of expertise.